-When Julia was diagnosed with strep throat, her doctor prescribed an antibiotic to treat the infection.
+When Angela was diagnosed with strep throat, her doctor prescribed an antibiotic to treat the infection.
 She started to feel better soon after she took the medication.
-But then Julia noticed an unusual discharge in her underwear.
+But then Angela noticed an unusual discharge in her underwear.
 To make things worse, her vaginal area felt very itchy.

-Julia told her mom what was going on, and her mom took her back to the doctor's office.
-The doctor diagnosed Julia with a yeast infection.
-Although she'd had been nervous about seeing a doctor for such a personal reason, she was relieved to learn that yeast infections can be a side effect of taking antibiotics, and that treatment is simple and painless.
+Angela told her mom what was going on, and her mom took her back to the doctor's office.
+The doctor diagnosed Angela with a yeast infection.
+Although she had been nervous about seeing a doctor for such a personal reason, she was relieved to learn that yeast infections can be a side effect of taking antibiotics, and that treatment is simple and painless.

 A yeast infection, also known as candidiasis (pronounced: can-dih-DYE-uh-sis), is the name for a common infection caused by a yeast called candida albicans (a type of fungus).

 Yeast infections usually happen in warm, moist parts of the body, such as the mouth and moist areas of skin.
 When they cause an infection in the vagina, it is known as vulvovaginal candidiasis.

 Candida can overgrow for many reasons.
 Stress, pregnancy, and illnesses that affect the immune system may allow yeast to multiply, as can certain medicines.
 These include some birth control pills and steroids.
 Or if you're taking antibiotics, such as for strep throat, the antibiotics can kill "good" bacteria that also live in the body and normally keep the growth of candida in the vagina in check.
 Yeast also can grow a lot if a girl's blood sugar is high.
 Girls who have diabetes that isn't controlled are more likely to get yeast infections.